-Find information about Fort Pickett, including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about Fort Pickett, including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Mission & Units

-The Fort Pickett mission is described at the installation’s official site as, “providing realistic and challenging training to our customers” plus maintaining physical security and force protection to “support of soldier readiness and deployment missions”.
+The Fort Pickett mission is described at the installation’s official site as, “providing realistic and challenging training to our customers” plus maintaining physical security and force protection to “support soldier readiness and deployment missions.”

 The installation features 42,000 acres dedicated to field training including a live fire range, forward operating bases, training villages, and urban assault training zones.

-The fort also provides a Regional Collective Training Center for the East Coast, providing “immediate staging” for some five thousand troops at a time.
+The fort also provides a Regional Collective Training Center for the East Coast, providing “immediate staging” for some 5,000 troops at a time.

-Originally known as Camp Pickett, Fort Pickett covers around 46 thousand acres and was built in 1942.
-By the time America had entered World War Two, the camp had four hundred buildings plus around 1000 barracks for enlisted troops.
+Originally known as Camp Pickett, Fort Pickett covers around 46,000 acres and was built in 1942.
+By the time America had entered World War Two, the camp had 400 buildings plus around 1000 barracks for enlisted troops.

 The camp had, at one time, six fire houses, a dozen chapels, four movie theaters, enlisted clubs and much more.
-When Pickett was operational as a regular Army base, it featured two prisoner-of-war camps housing some six thousand German POWs.
+When Pickett was operational as a regular Army base, it featured two prisoner-of-war camps housing some 6,000 German POWs.

 In 1974, Camp Pickett was redesignated Fort Pickett, but DoD leadership chose to inactivate the regular Army garrison at Fort Pickett.
 It was turned over to the control of the Virginia National Guard 1995 and functions today in that capacity.